kubermatic/kubeone/README.md

 infrastructure using Terraform and let KubeOne take all the needed information from the Terraform state.

-### Integration With Cluster-API and Kubermatic machine-controller
+### Integration With Cluster-API, Kubermatic machine-controller, and operating-system-manager

 Manage your worker nodes declaratively by utilizing the [Cluster-API][cluster-api] and [Kubermatic machine-controller][machine-controller].
 Create, remove, upgrade, or scale your worker nodes using kubectl.
+[Kubermatic operating-system-manager][operating-system-manager] is responsibile for managing user-data for worker machines in the cluster.

 ## Getting Involved